 As of September 2017, I am an Associate Professor in Computer Science (CS) working at the University of Lorraine, France.
-I am a member of the Synalp team hosted by LORIA research laboratory.
-My research interests are related to Natural Language Processing (in particular, grammar engineering, parsing, semantic construction).
-I am currently involved in the following research project:
+I am a member of the SyNaLP team hosted by LORIA research laboratory.
+My research interests are related to Natural Language Processing (in particular, grammar engineering, parsing, semantic construction), and Computing Science Teaching.
+I am currently involved in the following research projects:

 From September 2009 til September 2017, I was a member of LIFO, the CS lab of the university of Orléans (which still is my secondary affiliation).
 I taught CS to undergraduate students at the University Institute of Technology (IUT) and was a member of the organizing committee of the Programming Contest of the IUT d'Orléans.